 We welcome contributions!
 This page covers setting up your machine to develop Bazel and, when you've made a patch, how to submit it.

 In general, we prefer contributions that fix bugs or add features (as opposed to stylistic, refactoring, or "cleanup" changes).
-Please check with us on the dev list before investing a lot of time in a patch.

-To work with Eclipse:
+To work with IntelliJ:

 bazel build //src:bazel builds the Bazel binary using